Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 This reform reflects a changing world—one where AI, social media, and dark corners of the internet pose new threats to children’s safety.
 By removing time limits for reporting abuse, expanding the legal definitions of CSA, and ensuring every child has access to care and justice, the EU is sending a clear message: children come first, no matter how long it takes or how sophisticated the crime.

 Let’s hope the rest of the world follows suit.
+By working together, we can promote a culture where children are cherished, respected, and safeguarded.

 Comments